 They say in Scotland that the truest test of a links course is its proximity to the sea.

-Club de Golf Alcanada opened in 2003, and while it is unique on the island for its paspallum summer grass and classic American features, it can lay a rightful claim to be Mallorca’s only links course.
+Club de Golf Alcanada opened in 2003, and while it is unique on the island for its paspalum summer grass and classic American features, it can lay a rightful claim to be Mallorca’s only links inspired golf course.

 This 6,499-metre par 72 begins with a hole that will either yield a birdie or a double bogey, and most will later recollect as a devilish par-five.